This section will highlight the biggest questions and most important information our community needs to know right now.

-How will class schedules change to accommodate the extra time it will take to follow public health requirements like physical distancing and personal hygiene?
+How have class schedules been changed to accommodate the extra time it will take to follow public health requirements like physical distancing and personal hygiene?

-An additional five minutes of passing time is being added between classes to help reduce congestion in entering and exiting buildings and allow time for cleaning of classroom spaces.
-In addition, one-way entrances and exits will be designated in many locations to further avoid congestion.
+An additional five minutes of passing time has been added between classes to help reduce congestion in entering and exiting buildings and allow time for cleaning of classroom spaces.
+In addition, one-way entrances and exits have been designated in some locations to further avoid congestion.

-Will student events be allowed to take place on campus this fall?
+Are student events allowed to take place on campus this fall?

-We must prioritize safety above all else, and we will implement significant changes to all on-campus events and activities in the fall.
-All requests from student clubs and groups to hold indoor meetings of any size or outdoor events of greater than 10 people will require approval through Campus Life.
+We must prioritize safety above all else, and we have implemented significant changes to all on-campus events and activities in the fall.
+See Danforth Campus events and meetings protocol for more information.

 What are the size limits for events?